nystudio107/disqus/README.md

 # Disqus plugin for Craft CMS

-A simple plugin for integrating [Disqus](https://disqus.com) into [Craft CMS](http://buildwithcraft.com) websites, including Single Sign On (SSO) and custom login/logout URLs.
+Integrate the [Disqus](https://disqus.com) commenting system into [Craft CMS](http://buildwithcraft.com) websites, including Single Sign On (SSO) and custom login/logout URLs.

 **Installation**

 1. Download & unzip the file and place the `disqus` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/khalwat/disqus.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
+3.  -OR- install with Composer via `composer require nystudio107/disqus`
-3. Install plugin in the Craft Control Panel under Settings > Plugins
+4. Install plugin in the Craft Control Panel under Settings > Plugins
-4. The plugin folder should be named `disqus` for Craft to see it.
+5. The plugin folder should be named `disqus` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 ## Configuring Disqus

 First, make sure you have [set up a Disqus account](https://disqus.com/websites/).

 Next in the Craft Admin CP, go to Settings->Plugins->Disqus and enter the Short Name for your Disqus site.
 This is the only required setting for the Disqus plugin.

+All settings are also configurable via the `config.php` file, which is a multi-environment friendly way to store the default settings.
+Don't edit this file, instead copy it to `craft/config` as `disqus.php` and make your changes there.

 ### Single Sign On (SSO)